Battle of Germantown: American advance

 After dusk on October 3, the American force began the 16 mi march southward toward Germantown in complete darkness.
 To differentiate friend from foe in the darkness, the troops were instructed to put a piece of white paper in their hats to mark them out.
-The Americans remained undetected by the Jäger pickets, and the main British camp was, subsequently, unaware of the American advance.
-For the Americans, it seemed their attempt to repeat their victory at Trenton was on the road to success.
-However, the darkness made communications between the American columns extremely difficult, and progress was far slower than expected.
+The Americans remained undetected by the Jäger pickets, and the main British camp was subsequently unaware of the American advance.
+For the Americans, their attempt to repeat their victory at Trenton seemingly was on the road to success.
+The darkness made communications between the American columns extremely difficult, though, and progress was far slower than expected.
 At dawn, most of the American forces had fallen too short of their intended positions, losing the element of surprise they otherwise enjoyed.

 The Pennsylvania Militia, led by Brigadier General John Armstrong Sr., advanced down the Manatawny Road (Ridge Avenue) to the confluence of the Wissahickon Creek and Schuylkill River.
 There on the cliffs opposite General Knyphausen's Hessian encampment, the militia set up their artillery and began a desultory fire until withdrawing back up the Manatawny road.
 Armstrong's Brigade played no further part in the battle.
 The three remaining American columns continued their advance.
 One column, under the command of General John Sullivan moved down Germantown Road.
 A column of New Jersey militia under Brigadier General William Smallwood moved down Skippack Road to Whitemarsh Church Road, and from there to Old York Road to attack the British right.
 General Nathanael Greene's column, consisting of Greene's, General Adam Stephen's divisions and General Alexander McDougall's brigade, moved down Limekiln Road.